sanjeet1999/digimart_frontend/user_stories.md

 ## 📌 Buyer User Stories – DigiMart Platform

-- Buyer can sign up using email OTP.
+- Buyer can sign up using email and password (no OTP required).
 - Buyer can edit and update personal information in their profile.
 - Buyer can log in securely using verified credentials.
 - Buyer can view a list of digital products with search and filter options.
 - Buyer can add or remove multiple digital products from the cart.
+- Buyer must verify their email with OTP before making any purchase.
-- Buyer can make payments and instantly access digital products.
+- Buyer can make payments and instantly access digital products after OTP verification.
 - Buyer can download purchased products immediately after payment.
 - Buyer can rate and review products after logging in.
 - Buyer can give star ratings and upload review images.